No matter its size, every business runs on contracts.

 It’s never ideal when a job falls apart, but disputes and disagreements can happen when the scope of work is unclear or deadlines haven’t been met.

-Your contract should offer clear guidelines to reach a resolution in the event that such a dispute arises.
+Your contract should offer clear guidelines to reach a resolution in case of such a dispute.

 While these matters can be decided in a court of law, it’s often better to rely on arbitration rather than proceeding to a lengthy and expensive court battle.